Szeretettel köszöntelek a Welcome-Tanulj velunk angolul közösségi oldalán!

 Mother was almost always at home, ready to play with the children, or to read to them.
 And she wrote stories, then read them to the children after tea.

-Madacsi Krisztina új linket töltött fel: storyy35
+Madacsi Krisztina új linket töltött fel: english movies01

-Madacsi Krisztina új linket töltött fel: story34
+Madacsi Krisztina új linket töltött fel: english movies

 E-mail: ugyfelszolgalat@network.hu